 Prepare the cake batter:

 - Preheat oven to 330 F (165 C).
 My oven is a conventional oven with bottom heat only, no fan.
+If you have a convection oven, I suggest lowering the temperature by 25 F (15 C).
 Place the oven rack 3rd from the top.Whisk the egg yolks, sugar and cooking oil, then add coconut milk and pandan essence.
 Sift in the cake flour, and salt into the batter, there will be no lumps when you do this.
 Whisk to mix into a smooth batter.
 Set aside

 Whip the egg whites: